Fig Tree Pocket

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Fig Tree Pocket has 25 active public transport stops, all of which are bus stops.
-These stops are served by nine different routes that together facilitate 824 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 260 meters from the nearest stop.
+These stops are serviced by nine different routes that together provide 824 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 260 meters from the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transportation at 86%, followed by train at 6% and cycling at 3%.
+Vehicle ownership averages 1.9 per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport